dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 2. Find and install apps from any of the following sections of the Company Portal app:
     * **Apps**: Select from a list of your organization's featured apps.
     * **Show all**: Within the **Apps** section, click **Show all** to view all available apps.
     * **Search for apps**: A static search bar sits in the navigation menu on the left side of the app.
-Type in the name of an app to find out if it is available to you.
+Type in the name of an app to find out if it's available to you.
     * **All apps**: View, sort, and filter all available apps.
 3. Select an app to install.
 4. On the Apps details page, click **Install**.
 After installation is done, the page will show an **Installed** status.